moby/moby/docs/sources/introduction/understanding-docker.md

 *Docker is made for humans.*

 It's easy to get started and easy to build and deploy applications with
-Docker: or as we say "*dockerise*" them!
+Docker: or as we say "*dockerize*" them!
 As much of Docker as possible uses plain English for commands and tries to be as lightweight and transparent as possible.
 We want to get out of the way so you can build and deploy your applications.

 ### Docker is Portable

-*Dockerise And Go!*
+*Dockerize And Go!*

 Docker containers are highly portable.
 Docker provides a standard container format to hold your applications: